 2. In the side panel on the right you can now select the calendar, set the start date, and set the duration of the activity.

-HINWEIS InLoox has three default calendars to select from: 24/7 (continuous operation), Standard (Monday-Friday, 8 AM-4 PM) and Weekend (Saturday and Sunday, 24h).
+ATTENTION InLoox has three default calendars to select from: 24/7 (continuous operation), Standard (Monday-Friday, 8 AM-4 PM) and Weekend (Saturday and Sunday, 24h).
 InLoox will automatically use the Standard calendar.
-If you want to change the calendar settings, you can do that in the InLoox Options in the section Working Times.
+If you want to change the calendar settings, you can do that in the InLoox settings in the section Working Times.

 3. Select e.g. Start and set the start date by selecting On and choosing the date and time from the calendar.
 This way you establish a so-called constraint and set a time frame for the activity.

-4. Now, set the duration of the activity by clicking on the calendar symbol next to the field Duration and selecting the end date and time of the activity.
+4. Now, set the Duration of the activity by either entering the minutes, hours, or days or by clicking on the calendar symbol next to the field Duration and selecting the end date and time of the activity.
 Thereby, InLoox automatically calculates the duration of the activity.
-Alternatively, you can also type in the work days manually.

 5. You can display the duration of your planning elements in the planning list.
 Click on Select Fields in the tab View, select the field Duration from the context menu and drag it into the planning list.